Jailed Libor trader Hayes loses appeal over house sale

 Lawyers for Hayes argued that a judge’s decision to include the whole value of the property when he calculated what proceeds to confiscate, following the former trader’s conviction, did not take account of Tighe’s contribution to the marriage.

-Hayes, a mildly autistic former UBS and Citigroup trader, was ordered to pay 852,561 pounds ($1.20 million) following his conviction in 2015.
+Hayes, a mildly autistic former UBS and Citigroup trader, was ordered to pay 852,561 pounds following his conviction in 2015.

 Hayes bought the property in southeastern England outright for 1.2 million pounds in 2011 and sold his share to Tighe for 250,000 pounds in 2013 to help pay mounting legal bills.
 Tighe sold the house for 1.63 million pounds in 2016 to pay the confiscation order.